IT

 Gelato

-Italian-style ice cream with a lower fat content than American ice cream, resulting in a denser, more intensely flavored dessert.
+Italian-style ice cream with lower fat content than American ice cream, resulting in denser, more intensely flavored dessert.
+2025 sees yuzu and bergamot flavors trending.

 Tiramisu